 Christmas beckons for The Reverend Adam Smallbone, and far from being a source of relaxation and reflection, it’s getting him a tad stressed out.
 Early mornings give way to busy days, as religious pressures coincide with those in his personal life: Midnight Mass needs prepping, father-in-law is staying over, a turn as Father Christmas at the school is required.

 Rev. has always been masterful at capturing the countless small joys and frustrations that dominate our daily lives, and that’s still true here, but it also gets a shot at the big moment here – as stress gives way to blessing on Christmas Day, Adam’s wife announces she is pregnant – and it delivers completely, emotionally resonant as ever.
 Tom Hollander and Olivia Colman deserve more recognition for this underrated show; this Christmas special is as good as anything the show ever did.

-28. ALL IN THE FAMILY – Christmas Day At The Bunkers
+28. All in the Family – Christmas Day At The Bunkers

-USA/Season 1/1971Aired on CBSdirected by John Rich, written by Don Nicholl
+directed by John Rich, written by Don Nicholl

 Archie Bunker is not a happy man.
 That’s a statement that applies much of the time – the grumpy, angry racist often found things to get frustrated with.
 But this Christmas, it goes doubly so.
 At first, he’s reluctant to divulge the source of his depression, but eventually he is forced to: thanks to a mistake made by a colleague at work, he hasn’t been given a Christmas bonus.